genejr/dm-list/README.md

 ## Setup
 A package that uses dm-list needs to have a few things setup in order to work properly.

-1. Mesosphere installed
+1. mesosphere installed
 2. dm-list installed

-Mesosphere is used as a form validation tool.
-I worked with the author to extend Mesosphere to allow for the addition of input type specifiers.
-This additional sugar allowed for the Mesosphere fields object to be used to create the forms used by dm-list.
+mesosphere is used as a form validation tool.
+I worked with the author to extend mesosphere to allow for the addition of input type specifiers.
+This additional sugar allowed for the mesosphere fields object to be used to create the forms used by dm-list.

-### Mesosphere Definition Example
+### mesosphere Definition Example

 ```